brown-ccv/ccv-website-hugo/content/english/services/rates.md

 ---
 title: Rates
 date: 2019-03-12T10:58:51.000+00:00
-lead: We provide services with limited resources at **no cost** for PIs, tenure-track faculty, and their students.
+lead: We provide services with limited resources at **no cost** for PIs, faculty, and their students.
 For advanced computing that require extra resources, we charge a quarterly fee.
 See below the rates for FY19